 In July 2018, a two-day workshop was held in Copenhagen with representatives from the World Bank, the CGIAR organisation, London School of Hygiene and Tropical Medicine, University of Copenhagen, the Technical University of Denmark, Statens Serum Institut as well as representatives from Danish ministries.
 At this meeting the scientific and conceptual foundation of ICARS was laid and in September 2018, the Danish government committed Denmark to initiate ICARS.

 In November 2018, the Danish Government formally announced its ambition to establish ICARS.
 The Danish Ministry of Health and the Danish Ministry of Environment and Food signed a Memorandum of Understanding (MoU) with CGIAR, thereby initiating collaboration on the development of interdisciplinary solutions to antimicrobial resistance (AMR), including the establishment of ICARS.
-The organization would be governed by an interagency Steering Committee from five Danish ministries prior to its independence.
+Prior to its independence, the organisation was governed by an interagency Steering Committee from five Danish ministries, in November 2021 ICARS became an independent organisation following appointment of the first Board of Directors.

-Since then, ICARS has defined its strategy and goals, entered in a number of implementation partnerships and signed MoUs for projects with Vietnam and Georgia, while initiating discussions with several other countries.
-The Secretariat has grown into a dynamic international team, including staff members from over 10 different countries, and will continue to expand in the coming years.
+Since then, ICARS has defined its strategy and goals, entered into a number of implementation partnerships and signed MoUs for projects with Vietnam, Georgia and Kyrgyzstan, while initiating discussions with several other countries.
+The Secretariat has grown into a dynamic international team, including staff members from over 12 different countries, and will continue to expand in the coming years.

 ICARS is in the process of becoming independent.
 Read more about our governance structure.